skeeto/at-el/README.md

 multiple-inheritance prototype-based objects in Emacs Lisp.
 The goal is to provide a platform for elegant object-oriented Emacs Lisp.

 The root object of the @ object system is `@`.
-The `@extend` function is used to create new objects extending other objects.
+New objects are created with the `@extend` function, by extending existing objects.
 Given no objects to extend, new objects will implicitly extend `@`.
 Keyword arguments provided to `@extend` are assigned as properties on the new object.